PaddlePaddle/PaddleX/docs_new_en/module_usage/tutorials/cv_modules/image_feature_en.md

 If you seek higher accuracy from existing models, you can leverage PaddleX's custom development capabilities to develop better image feature models.
 Before developing image feature models with PaddleX, ensure you have installed the classification-related model training plugins for PaddleX.
 The installation process can be found in the [PaddleX Local Installation Guide](../../../installation/installation_en.md)

 ### 4.1 Data Preparation
 Before model training, you need to prepare the corresponding dataset for the task module.
 PaddleX provides data validation functionality for each module, and **only data that passes validation can be used for model training**.
 Additionally, PaddleX provides demo datasets for each module, which you can use to complete subsequent development.
-If you wish to use private datasets for model training, refer to [PaddleX Multi-Label Classification Task Module Data Annotation Tutorial](../../../data_annotations/cv_modules/ml_classification_en.md).
+If you wish to use private datasets for model training, refer to [PaddleX Image Feature Task Module Data Annotation Tutorial](../../../data_annotations/cv_modules/image_feature_en.md).

 #### 4.1.1 Demo Data Download